brooklynrail/brooklynrail-platform/content/people/nancy-perloff.md

 name: Nancy Perloff
 first_name: Nancy
 last_name: Perloff
-short_bio: "Curator of Modern and Contemporary Collections at the Getty Research Institute, **Nancy Perloff**'s scholarship addresses the Russian avant-garde, European modernism, and the relationship between music and the visual arts.
+short_bio: "Curator of Modern and Contemporary Collections at Getty Research Institute, **Dr. Nancy Perloff** pursues scholarship on European modernism, the Russian avant-garde, and the relationship between music and visual arts.
+  Her curatorial work include *Sea Tails: A Video Collaboration*; *Tango with
-  Her most recent exhibitions _Tango with Cows: Book Art of the Russian Avant-Garde, 1910–1917_; and _World War I: War of Images, Images of War_, which she co-curated with Anja Foerschner and Gordon Hughes.
-Perloff is author of _Art and the Everyday: Popular Entertainment and the Circle of Erik Satie_ and coeditor with Brian M. Reed of _Situating El Lissitzky: Vitebsk, Berlin, Moscow_.
-Her latest publication, _Books to Look at, Books to Listen to: the Great Russian Avant-Garde Experiment_, is forthcoming with Getty Publications."
+  Cows: Book Art of the Russian Avant-Garde*; and *World War I: War of Images, Images of War*.
+She is the author of *Art and the Everyday: Popular Entertainment and the Circle of Erik Satie*, coeditor, with Brian M. Reed, of *Situating El Lissitzky: Vitebsk, Berlin, Moscow*, and author of *Explodity:
+  Sound, Image, and Word in Russian Futurist Book Art*.
+Her exhibition, *Concrete Poetry: Words and Sounds in Graphic Space* inspired her forthcoming publication, *Concrete Poetry: A 21st-Century Anthology*."
 portraits:
   - media: 2021/04/nancy-perloff
 ---